LACMIP/emu/docs/_documentation/sites.md

 1. Check to see if there is a *City/Town* associated with your site in the lookup.
 Keep in mind that *City/Town* isn't part of the geography lookup list because the information in this field frequently does not fit nicely with a hierarchy, e.g. *Nearest Place* may be a canyon and *City/Town* may be a state park that contains part but not all of the canyon.

 FYI when used in *Nearest Place*, "area" generally denotes that the locality is within the USGS quad map of the same name, e.g. "Sunland area".
 {: .notice--warning}

+If you're unsure of what higher geography to use, search for it using the [geographic name tools](https://tdwg.github.io/esp/georeferencing/geospatial-resources.html) recommended for use by paleontology collections.
+{: .notice--warning}

 ## IP Locality (2) tab